 Valentine’s Napkin Rings

-I like to add a little romance to a Valentine’s Day dinner with pretty napkin rings but never wanted to buy them for just for one night.
+I like to add a little romance to a Valentine’s Day dinner with pretty napkin rings but never wanted to buy them for just one night.
 I came up with an easy and inexpensive solution.
 I love to reuse household items so I created napkin rings from a paper towel tube.
 I covered them with ribbon and accented them with red cord and heart rhinestones.
 The finished napkin rings are sturdy enough to be saved for next year and only cost pennies to make.
 The object of your affection will marvel at your attention to detail.
 Be creative and make your own designs with pieces of leftover ribbon and accents you have on hand.
 Send me pictures of your completed designs…I would love to post them.

 - Wrapping paper or paper towel roll